SabaGholizadehAnsari/ltl-pxevaluation/README.md

    * Sequential-patterns
    * Aggregation
 ### Note
-There are few classes in the same namespace as an external package ("eu.iv4xr.framework.extensions.ltl" in the Aplib external package) because we need to overwrite certain behaviors.
+There are few classes in the same namespace as an external package ("eu.iv4xr.framework.extensions.ltl" from the Aplib external package) due to the necessity of overriding specific behaviors.

 ## Replication instructions
-to replicate the results, you need to run "Test_ZenopuslevelSpecifications" test file usgin ecliple, located at src/test/java/ux.pxtesting.ltl.offline location of trace file.... origiaal speification pdf.file
+To replicate the results, you need to run "Test_ZenopuslevelSpecifications" test file, located at "src/test/java/ux.pxtesting.ltl.offline"
+Trace files are located in "src/test/data/Zenopus/"

 EmoSTL is written in Java.
 It requires Java-11 or higher.
 The project is Maven-based.